Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 #### private properties in templates

-Take this with a grain of salt, as I have not seen official declarations about this, but based on what I understand now, I think the new compiler adds a new feature or potential change.
+The new compiler adds a new feature or potential change.

-It is a direct result of the fact that the template function is inlined in a static field of the component: we can now have private property of our components used in templates.
+It is a direct result of the fact that the template function is inlined in a static field of the component: we can now have private properties of our components used in templates.
 This is not currently the case, and forces us to have all the fields and methods of the component used in the template to be public, as they end up in a different class (the `ngfactory`), and that would fail the TypeScript compilation